israman30/SwiftUI-Repo/Memory Usage Implementation/Memory Usage Implementation/Doc.md

 // Avoid Unnecessary Object Creation and Retention

 /// When using `@StateObject`, `SwiftUI` initializes the object only once for the lifetime of the view, even when the view is recreated due to state changes.
 Overusing `@StateObject` can lead to excessive memory usage if not managed properly.

+// Incorrect Usage Example:
+struct ContentView: View {
+    @StateObject private var viewModel = LargeDataViewModel()

+    var body: some View {
+        // UI that uses viewModel
+    }
+}
+// In this example, every instance of ContentView holds its own LargeDataViewModel, potentially leading to multiple copies of a heavy object in memory.

+// Optimized Approach:
+/// Use `@ObservedObject` when the view model is provided from a parent view or injected, avoiding unnecessary instantiation.
+/// Consider singleton patterns or shared instances when appropriate. struct ContentView: View {
+    @ObservedObject var viewModel: LargeDataViewModel

+    var body: some View {
+        // UI that uses viewModel
+    }
+}

+// Elsewhere in your app, inject the shared viewModel let sharedViewModel = LargeDataViewModel()

+ContentView(viewModel: sharedViewModel)

+// Technical Insight:

+/// `@ObservedObject` does not manage the object’s lifecycle.
+It simply observes the object for published changes.
+By injecting the viewModel, you have control over its creation and scope, allowing for better memory management.